Walt Disney World Railroad: Opening to present day

 The WDWRR's third station, Mickey's Birthdayland Station, opened on June 18, 1988, in the Magic Kingdom park's brand-new Mickey's Birthdayland section adjacent to the Fantasyland section in the park's northeast corner, and the railroad was briefly renamed Mickey's Birthdayland Express to promote it.
-When the Mickey's Birthdayland section was renamed Mickey's Starland in 1990, Mickey's Toyland in late 1995, and Mickey's Toontown Fair in 1996, the signage for its WDWRR station changed both times, but the station's structure remained the same.
-In mid 2004, the station was demolished and completely rebuilt with a much shorter canopy.
+This also created a new connection between the Fantasyland and Tomorrowland sections for park guests.
+When the Mickey's Birthdayland section was renamed Mickey's Starland in 1990, Mickey's Toyland in late 1995, and Mickey's Toontown Fair in 1996, the signage for its WDWRR station changed three times, but the station's structure remained the same.

+In November 1990, the original Frontierland Station was demolished to make way for the new Splash Mountain log flume attraction and was replaced by the current Frontierland Station, which opened in December 1991 between the Splash Mountain and Big Thunder Mountain Railroad attractions.
+During construction of the Splash Mountain attraction and the current Frontierland Station, the WDWRR was temporarily renamed Backtrack Express and operated a single train in a shuttle mode along the section of track between the Main Street, USA and Mickey's Starland sections.
+Additionally, the original water tower in the Frontierland section was removed and the current one was built in the Mickey's Starland section.

+In mid 2004, Mickey's Toontown Fair Station was demolished and completely rebuilt with a much shorter canopy.
 On February 11, 2011, the Mickey's Toontown Fair section closed to make way for the new Storybook Circus area, part of a new expansion of the Fantasyland section.
 The current Fantasyland Station, built on the site of the former Mickey's Toontown Fair Station, opened on March 12, 2012.
 The new station's area was nicknamed Carolwood Park, paying tribute to Walt Disney's Carolwood Pacific Railroad.
 In April 2012, the water tower and maintenance buildings adjacent to Fantasyland Station were re-themed to match the station's new design.
 These were the last additions made to the WDWRR before the death of Bob Harpur in November 2012.